manuelkiessling/manuel.kiessling.net/content/2025-04-03-how-seasoned-developers-can-achieve-great-results-with-ai-coding-agents.md

 ## Key Insights from Both Projects

 These examples highlight two distinct advantages of AI assistance:
-1. In the green-field project, I could create an application despite unfamiliarity with the tech stack
+1. In the green-field project, I could create a functional application despite unfamiliarity with the tech stack (though, as noted, expert review would be needed for production-grade quality).
-2. In the brown-field project, I achieved results much faster — particularly valuable since UI development isn't my strong suit
+2. In the brown-field project, I achieved results much faster — particularly valuable since UI development isn't my strong suit.

 This was when terms like "game-changing" started to feel appropriate, and I began to recognize this technology's significance for both personal and team productivity.

+> **Productivity Nuances:** While the speed increase can feel dramatic ("10x" is often cited), real-world productivity gains vary significantly based on the task complexity, the quality of requirements, the maturity of the AI model, and the developer's skill in guiding and correcting the AI.
+As the HackerNews discussion touched upon, the biggest gains might be in overcoming initial hurdles or handling boilerplate, while complex logic or large-scale refactoring still requires significant human oversight and iterative refinement.
+Achieving consistent high productivity often involves learning how to interact effectively with the specific AI tool and prompt it iteratively.

 # The Keys to Successful AI Collaboration